Who will tell us that we have eaten enough food?

 Importantly, Glc6P is pumped away by the PPP pathway (to the left), which restores the level of NADPH in the cytosol.
 Therefore, if there is a large consumption of NADPH, for example in the formation of new fats by the DNL process or with high activity of NADPH oxidase (inflammation), the reduced level of Glc6P will slow down the production of glycogen and we will eat more and longer until the necessary reserves are replenished.

 DNL regulation via AMPK and the glucose sensor Fru1,6BP together with the enzyme ALDO is also indicated here as my notes (red).
-This process also simultaneously determines the dominant fuel, whether it will be carbohydrates (at high levels) or fats (at low Fru1,6BP levels).
+This process also simultaneously determines the dominant fuel, whether it will be carbohydrates (with high GAPDH activity, i.e. low sensitivity of Fru1,6BP levels to changes in glucose intake) or fats (with low GAPDH activity and therefore high sensitivity of Fru1,6BP level to changes in glucose intake).

 References: